Skip to main content

 Uncovering your Discovery - Getting Full Text Access

-After using Keenious to analyze your document, how can you access the full text of a recommendation?
-When you find a recommendation that interests you, simply click on the article's title.
-There, you can see information such as the article's abstract, authors, publishers, etc.
+After digging into your question, exploring the topic, and finding research papers, how can you access one?
+When you find a paper that interests you, simply click on the article's title.
+There, you can see information such as the abstract, authors, publisher, and more.

 If your institution does not have access to an article behind a paywall, reach out to your interlibrary loans or acquisitions librarian!